taus11/manifest_script/README.md

-# README:

-These are the work-simplifying scripts that I create and keep improving which keeps us improving.

 # Instructions to install:
 1. Clone this repo
 2. Edit the manifest.sh file
   - Change just the two variables: `manifest_dir` and `containers_dir` in the manifest.sh  with the corresponding paths in your file system exactly as it is written there.
 I suggest using find and replace.
 3. Run `$ echo source '/path/to/manifest.sh' >> ~/.bashrc`
 4. It will be usable whenever your terminal session starts.
-If you want to avoid restarting terminal,   just do $ source '/path/to/manifest.sh
+If you want to avoid restarting terminal,   just do `$ source '/path/to/manifest.sh`

 # How to use:
 `$ manifest_search <show_these> <dont_show_these>`